Lupennat/ludb/SCHEMA.md

 #### Index Lengths & MySQL / MariaDB

 By default, Ludb uses the `utf8mb4` character set.
-If you are running a version of MySQL older than the 5.7.7 release or MariaDB older than the 10.2.2 release, you may need to manually configure the default string length generated by migrations in order for MySQL to create indexes for them.
+If you are running a version of MySQL older than the 5.7.7 release or MariaDB older than the 10.2.2 release, you may need to manually configure the default string length in order for MySQL to create indexes for them.
 You may configure the default string length by calling the `Schema.withDefaultStringLength` method:

 ```ts
 Schema.withDefaultStringLength(191);